nowaproj/docs/docs/variables/lists.md

 ```
 1. Create lists of standard and custom types
 2. Filling the list manually, with Circuit or with a data-source
-3. Display the list in a group
+3. Display the list in a Listview and Gridview
 ```